 Ask the Horizons Team: With the holidays coming I need gift ideas for my 6-year-old son with autism.

-I’m sure you get asked this question all the time, so I hope you have some good ideas for me.
+Question: I’m sure you get asked this question all the time, so I hope you have some good ideas for me.
 With the holidays coming I need gift ideas for my 6-year-old son with autism and my 9-year-old niece with Asperger’s.
-I’d like to get them gifts that they will enjoy but will also help them progress developmentally.
-Any and all ideas you have are appreciated!
+I’d like to get them gifts that they will enjoy but will also help …

 Strategies for Playing Games with Children Who Have Autism, ADHD, and Other Neurodevelopmental Disorders